 The compliance department provides the Group Chief Compliance Officer with the support of a network of experienced compliance specialists spanning all of the Schaeffler Group’s Europe, Americas, Greater China, and Asia/Pacific regions.
 He also utilizes a centralized team of experts located at the corporate head office in Herzogenaurach that consists of the “Advisory”, “Risk Analysis & Solutions”, and “Forensics & Investigations” departments.
 The responsibilities of this team of experts include defining and monitoring appropriate groupwide compliance standards and activities, consulting on compliance, and improving processes and controls.
 The team is also responsible for independently investigating alleged violations and following up on the necessary consequences.
 It analyzes the causes of misconduct, derives suggestions for remedial measures, and follows up on their implementation.
 Violations of laws and regulations or of internal rules on compliance with these are not tolerated and result in disciplinary action.

 Training sessions are continually refined and updated and adapted to the employees’ areas of responsibility.
-In 2017, the compliance training program included training on risk awareness, the Schaeffler Code of Conduct, security of information including classification of information, protection against cybercrime, and CEO fraud.
+In 2018, the compliance training program included training on risk awareness, the Schaeffler Code of Conduct, compliance in sales, security of information including classification of information, protection against cybercrime, and CEO fraud.
 In addition, the company has also put in place arrangements for detecting possible compliance violations; these arrangements include audits and controls as well as a whistleblowing system which can be used to report violations on an anonymous basis.
 All such reports received are reviewed independently.
 Reprisals against employees reporting concerns about misconduct within the company in good faith are prohibited.